gabrieltwallin/gabrieltwallin.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "How important is the choice of bandwidth in kernel equating"
+title: "How to select the bandwidth in kernel equating"
 collection: publications
 permalink:
 excerpt: